Glaucoma: Family & Relationships

 It’s important for people with low vision to try taking on challenges and resolving problems without becoming overwhelmed by negative emotions.

-Remaining as independent as possible requires a team effort, with team members including:
+To remain as independent as possible, you need a team effort, with members including:

 - Health care professionals such as physicians and visual rehabilitation specialists

 Consider joining a support group for people with glaucoma or low vision.
 Such groups provide a safe, welcoming space for members to discuss common issues, share coping strategies, and exchange information.

 When a loved one is visually impaired, family and friends may not be sure what type of assistance the person may need or want.
 As a result, family and friends may overprotect or withdraw.

 Those with low vision need to openly communicate and ask for help if necessary, but also assert their independence.
 Frank discussion among everyone affected often leads to better understanding.

 Family and friends may find it useful to divide up responsibilities if they are asked or want to volunteer to help.
 These responsibilities may include:

 - Adapting the home and ensuring that it is safe

 - Running errands